 The shortage is impacting all blood types, including types A, B, AB and O, both positive and negative.
 The Community Blood Center shared that the overall inventory is at 60% of optimal, with some blood types as low as 40%.
 Types O and A, both positive and negative, are currently in high demand.
 O negative, the universal blood type, can be safely transfused to anyone, which is one of the reasons it’s so important to have available.
 O negative is the type of blood that’s used in emergency rooms and emergency transport helicopters when there isn’t time to figure out a patient’s blood type.
 Only 9% of the population is O negative.

 “The need is serious and substantial,” shared John Hagins, president and CEO of The Community Blood Center.
-“We need blood donors to act today to ensure a reliable and steady supply to the more than 20 local hospitals CBC supports.”
+“We need blood donors to act today to ensure a reliable and steady supply to the nearly 30 local hospitals CBC supports.”

 In summer, blood donation becomes more challenging due to busy schedules and vacations.
 However, recreational traumas and injuries increase during the summer months, leading to a need for more blood and blood products.

 “During the summer months, we see increased activity in our emergency room and in the number of patients who need blood,” said Dr. Ray Georgen, System Trauma Medical Director at ThedaCare Regional Medical Center-Neenah.
 “Motorcycle and boating crashes are two examples of reasons the need increases.
 It’s crucial that we have the necessary blood available to respond to the traumas that occur this time of year.”